SpectrixOfficial/Nebula-1/README.md

 Indeed There Is, You Can See The Website By Going Here : [http://enternewname.me](http://enternewname.me), And If You Need Assistance, then Goto Our [Discord Server](https://discord.gg/tpHG7NC)

-## Theres A Pesky Bug, How Do We Get Rid of?
+## There is an Bug, How Do We Get Rid of?

 Awesome, Its Nice To See Some People Helping Our Bot, you Can [Create an Issue](https://github.com/EnterNewName/Nebula/issues/new) relating to all things Nebula